Are you giving your YouTube channel its best shot?

-If you’re struggling at writing descriptions, look no further.
+If you struggle with writing descriptions, look no further.
 Wisecrack’s tone and pop culture references are consistent with their videos.
 Be yourself in your channel description.
 Add a bit of the personality that makes viewers care enough to go to your ‘About’ page in the first place.

 Don’t be afraid to include other relevant info.
 Wisecrack uses this opportunity to remind us about their schedule and to give us a bit more information about their individual shows.
 If you make a few different types of video, this is a great way to remind viewers about them.